-Asymmetrical perceptions of other social constructs of majority and minority groups have been explained by processes related to social normativity (Monteith, Deneen & Tooman, 1996; Costa-Lopes, Vala & Judd, 2012; Dovidio, Gaertner & Isen, 1995).
-This approach, suggests that asymmetric perceptions of social groups reflect a society's transformation of standards, which are constituted by what is most common or accepted behaviour (Zarate & Smith, 1990).
-The normativity model is based on people's tendency to adjust their behaviour and opinions in line with social norms (Miller & Prentice, 1996).
-This model has been used to explain regional differences in the racial categorization of biracial stimuli (Chen, Couto, Sacco & Dunham, 2017).
-For instance, in certain parts of USA, Black populations are denser and more visible than any other.
-In these localised contexts, Whites might stand out more, grab perceptual attention, and be perceived as deviant (not the norm or default) relative to the Black norm (majority group).
-In fact, Chen and colleagues (2017) argue that differences in the racial categorization of biracial stimuli between Americans and Brazilians reflect the historical dissimilarities in the majority/minority racial makeup of these two countries, where the racial majority group status boundaries were opposite.
+Asymmetrical perceptions of other social constructs of majority and minority groups have been explained by processes related to social normativity (Monteith et al., 1996; Costa-Lopes et al., 2012; Dovidio et al., 1995).
+This approach, suggests that asymmetric perceptions of social groups reflect a society's transformation of standards, which are constituted by what is most common or accepted behavior (Zarate & Smith, 1990).
+The normativity model is based on people's tendency to adjust their behavior and opinions in line with social norms (Miller & Prentice, 1996).
+This model has been used to explain regional differences in the racial categorization of biracial stimuli (Chen et al., 2018).
+For instance, in certain parts of the USA, Black populations are denser and more visible than any other.
+In these localized contexts, Whites might stand out more, grab perceptual attention, and be perceived as deviant (not the norm or default) relative to the Black norm (majority group).
+In fact, Chen and colleagues (2018) argue that differences in the racial categorization of biracial stimuli between Americans and Brazilians reflect the historical dissimilarities in the majority/minority racial makeup of these two countries, where the racial majority group status boundaries were opposite.

 Norm perception is therefore a dynamic process where people learn about social norms over time, constantly revising their impressions according to the interactions they have within and outside their group, or through other sources of information (Monteith et al., 1996; Tankard & Paluck, 2016; Zarate & Smith, 1990).
 Within this model, descriptive norms are what Monteith and colleagues (1996) refer to as summary information about a reference group.
-This type of information refers to data about a group, that provides the benchmark and contrast needed for general comparison between groups (Monteith et al., 1996), creating social change by modifying people's opinions and behaviours (Tankard & Paluck, 2016).
+This type of information refers to data about a group that provides the benchmark and contrast needed for general comparison between groups (Monteith et al., 1996), creating social change by modifying people's opinions and behaviors (Tankard & Paluck, 2016).

 In the context of sexuality, it is clear that a majority of people identify as heterosexual.
-Population-based studies revealed that in the United Kingdom, 12% of adults (roughly 8 million), identify themselves as being part of the LGBTQ+ community (EuroClinix, 2018).
+Population-based studies revealed that in the United Kingdom, 12% of adults (roughly 8 million), identify themselves as being part of the LGBTQ community (EuroClinix, 2018).
 Although, other sources report that only 2% of the population is LGBTQ (Office for National Statistics - Annual Population Survey, 2019).
-Hence, in Britain the social norm (the default-majority group) would be being heterosexual, while being gay would be the exception (minority group).
+Hence, in Britain, the social norm (the defaultmajority group) would be being heterosexual while being gay would be the exception (minority group).
 However, there can be regional and individual differences in estimates of population size (descriptive norm) relative to the heterosexual majority.
-Given the above, individual perceptions of estimates of gay/lesbian population seem like a suitable candidate of summary information about a group, that could help understand the asymmetrical fragility perceptions of sexual orientation.
+Given the above, individual perceptions of estimates of the gay/lesbian population seem like a suitable candidate for summary information about a group that could help understand the asymmetrical fragility perceptions of sexual orientation.

-Besides the normativity model, biased perceptions of majority identities have been explained in terms of contact between groups (i.e., quantity and quality: Pettigrew, Wagner, & Christ, 2010; Wagner, Christ, Pettigrew, Stellmacher, & Wolf, 2006; Wagner, Dick, Pettigrew, & Christ, 2003), prejudice against the minority group (i.e., prejudice against gay population: Duran et al., 2007; Martinez, Wald, & Craig, 2008), or broader intergroup ideologies, like right-wing authoritarianism or social dominance orientation (i.e., Ho, Sidanius, Cuddy, & Banaji, 2013a), hence their inclusion as moderators in this study.
+Besides the normativity model, biased perceptions of majority identities have been explained in terms of contact between groups (i.e., quantity and quality; Pettigrew et al., 2010; Wagner et al., 2003, 2006), prejudice against the minority group (i.e., prejudice against gay population; Duran et al., 2007; Martinez et al., 2008), or broader intergroup ideologies, like right-wing authoritarianism or social dominance orientation (i.e., Ho et al., 2013), hence their inclusion as moderators in this study.